Meredith Gourdine

 Meredith Charles "Flash" Gourdine (September 26, 1929 – November 20, 1998) was an American athlete, engineer and physicist.
 His nickname, "Flash" Gourdine, is a reference to comic strip character Flash Gordon.

-Education
+Early life

 Gourdine graduated from Brooklyn Technical High School.
 He earned a BS in Engineering Physics from Cornell University in 1953, where he was selected for membership in the Quill and Dagger society.
 In 1960, he earned a Ph.D. in Engineering Physics from the California Institute of Technology on a Guggenheim fellowship.